hillairet/hillairet.github.io/_posts/2023-09-10-python-multiple-arithmetic-operators.md

 So the unexpected result of `2 -- 5 // 2` is due to the order of operations in Python.

 The [operator precedence in Python](https://docs.python.org/3/reference/expressions.html#operator-precedence) gives the determination of the sign a higher precedence than the `//` operator.
-This is why the sign is applied to `5` before `5 // 2` is performed.
+This is why the negative sign is applied to `5` before `5 // 2` is performed.

 Now it's all clear and nothing else will surprise us, right?

 # Adding a `+` into the mix is even weirder

-Let's now add a `+` sign to our previous example because why not!
+Now let's add a `+` sign to our previous example because why not!

 ```python
 >>> 2 +-- 5 // 2